 |Name||Account name (no blanks) that appears in the account scrollbox.
 A line beginning with '#' is outcommented.|

 |Server||Broker name, server URL, or some other info identifying the connection (no blanks).
 Sent to the API plugin with the SET_SERVER command before login.|

 |AccountId||Account/subaccount identifier sent to the broker, or 0 when no subaccounts are used.|

 |User||User ID for the login, or 0 for manually entering the user name.|

 |Pass||Password for the login, or 0 for manually entering the password.|

 |Assets||Name of the default asset list (see above) for this account, with no blanks and without the .csv extension.
 This is the list used for live trading and backtesting when the account is selected and no assetList function is called in the script.|

 |CCY||Name of the account currency, f.i.
 EUR or USD.
-Optionally, after a decimal point, the ANSI currency symbol and the number of digits to display for account values.
+Sent to the API plugin with the SET_CCY command before any account request.
+Optionally an ANSI currency symbol and the number of digits to display for account values can be added after a decimal point.
 By default, the currency symbol is '$' and account values are displayed with 2 decimals when less than 100, and without decimals from 100 on.|

 |NFA||Compliance of the account.
 Affects default state of NFA flag and Hedge mode: 0 for no restrictions, 2 for Hedge = 0 (no hedging), 14 or 15 for NFA = on (full NFA compliance).|